gigiigig/android-rest-utils/README.md

 To create an ImageView which load an image from a remote url , use class `BitmapWebLoader` and call the method `loadImageFromWeb`

-`WebConnector` class have different constructors to fit different situations, best way to use is subclass and create a simpler constrctor, this is an example:
+`WebConnector` class have different constructors to fit different situations, the best way to use it is to extend it and create a simpler constrctor, this is an example:

     public class BaseWebloader extends WebConnector {